loickadjiwanou/open-cdn/README.md

 ### File Uploaded to Wrong Folder
 Make sure you're in the correct folder before uploading.
 The breadcrumb shows your current location.

+**New:** Use the visual folder tree selector when uploading to choose exactly where the file should go.

+### Drag & Drop Not Working
+- Ensure you're dragging onto a folder (not a file)
+- The destination folder will highlight in green when valid
+- Check browser console for any JavaScript errors

 ### Preview Not Working
 - Images: Ensure the file has a valid image extension (.jpg, .png, .gif, etc.)
 - Videos: Ensure the file has a valid video extension (.mp4, .webm, .ogg, etc.)